Mobile navigation

 Early Years Education

-Resource Base Provision (RBP) enables children and young people with SEND to attend a mainstream school whilst having access to specialist provision.
+Resource Base Provision (RBP) enables children and young people with Special Educational Needs and Disabilities to attend a mainstream school whilst having access to specialist provision.
 The Local Authority agrees placement in these settings.

 Name of SchoolDesignationLocation